shiflett/everyauth/README.md

 Usage
 -----

 This library is a work in progress.
-Don't use it.
+Don't use it yet.